liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/using-the-wab-generator.markdown

 # Using the WAB Generator [](id=using-the-wab-generator)

-Developers creating portlets for Liferay 7.0 can usually deploy their portlet as Java EE-style Web Application ARchive (WAR) artifacts or as Java ARchive (JAR) OSGi bundle artifacts.
+Developers creating applications for Liferay 7.0 can choose to create them as Java EE-style Web Application ARchive (WAR) artifacts or as Java ARchive (JAR) OSGi bundle artifacts.
 Some portlet developers, however, don't have that flexibility.
 Portlets like Spring MVC and JSF must be packaged as WAR artifacts